DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 What if we explicitly return None?

 Whether we don't return anything from a function, or explicitly return None, or even have an empty return statement, **the return value will be None in all cases.**

+<a name="13"></a>
+## Scope

+Consider the following code:

+        n = 10
+        print(n)         # Output: 10

+        def print_number(n):
+            print(n)

+        print_number(11) # Output: 11

+        print(n)         # Output: 10

+First n is assigned the value of 10 and printed.
+Next we call the function print_number and pass in the value 11.
+The name of the parameter for this function is also n.
+But this does not cause an error in Python.
+After the function call is complete, the value of the original n is printed and it's still 10.
+This can be explained by the concept of scope in programming.

+In programming, **the scope refers to the visibility or accessibility of variables within different parts of the code.** The value 11 passed into the print_number() function, is only accessible within the function.
+The function has its own scope, and the variable n inside the function is a different variable than the one outside the function.
+This is why the value of the original n is still 10 after the function call.